dhairyapatel2509/Delta-demo/README.md

 # Delta-demo
-This is Git & Github Demo.
+This is Demo for Git & Github class.